sandeshkatakam/sandeshkatakam.github.io/_notes/2021-11-01-Machine-Learning-Course-Notes-AndrewNg.md

 ## Introduction to Machine learning:
-* Types of Ml problems
+* Types of ML problems
-* Types of Ml algorithms:
+* Types of ML algorithms:
   * Supervised learning
   * Unsupervised learning
   * semi supervised learning
   * Reinforcement learning
 * Singular Value Decomposition method

-### Definition of Machine learning:
+### Definition of Machine Learning:
 Many attempts were made to define what is machine learning.
 Some of the prominent definitions are:
 * **Arthur Samuel(1959)** : Field of study that gives computers the ability to learn without being explicitly programmed.
 * **Tom Mitchell(1998)**: